changerate/simple-task-manager/devNotes.md

 - make the tasks editable
 - add the ability to hide completed tasks
 - use the React Context API to manage the taskList for more functionality throughout the app
+- make the aboutme window into one component with its button

 *Completed*
 - four features